 - The seriousness of the issues raised;

-- The credibility of the concern, and
+- The credibility of the concern; and

 - The likelihood of confirming the Relevant Wrongdoing from attributable sources.

 The Group is under no obligation to investigate Disclosures made.

-It should also be noted that the Group reserves the right to use any investigation carried out under this Policy to discharge any obligation set out in the Group Disciplinary Procedure to carry out an investigation.
+It should also be noted that the Group reserves the right, subject to the appropriate application of fair procedures, to use any investigation carried out under this Policy to discharge any obligation set out in the Group Disciplinary Procedure to carry out an investigation.

-How to Make a Protected Disclosure
+How to make a Protected Disclosure